Lesson 2 of5

 4. Witness to the Gentiles and Calling to the Larger World (Acts 9:32-15:35)

-Peter is called to raise Tabitha/Dorcas from death; then, through a series of providential encounters and the work of the Holy Spirit, he is summoned to the home of Cornelius, a Roman centurion and a Gentile.
-After Cornelius and his household are baptized, Peter and other Jewish believers remain with him and eat in his home, acts that Peter must defend when he is back home in Jerusalem, where his story is accepted and generates praise of God.
+Peter is called to raise Tabitha/Dorcas from death; then, through a series of providential encounters and the work of the Holy Spirit, he is summoned to the home of Cornelius, a Roman centurionA centurion was a Roman officer who commanded a military unit made up of one hundred men.
+Jesus healed a centurion’s servant, and a centurion, at Jesus’ crucifixion, acclaimed him to be God’s Son. and a Gentile.
+After Cornelius and his householdA household is a living unit comprised of all the persons who live in one house.
+A household would embrace all the members of a family, including servants and slaves.
+In the book of Acts, stories are told of various persons and their households, like… are baptized, Peter and other Jewish believers remain with Cornelius and eat in his home, acts that Peter must defend when he returns to Jerusalem, where his story is accepted and generates praise of God.

 B. The Church Grows in Antioch (Acts 11:19-30)

-Because of the flight of the persecuted believers from Jerusalem, the word about Jesus spreads into new territory, taking root in Antioch to the joy of Barnabas and the Jerusalem church.
+Because of the flight of the persecuted believers from Jerusalem, the word about Jesus spreads into new territory, taking root in Syrian Antioch to the joy of Barnabas and the Jerusalem church.

 C. King Herod: Persecutor and Blasphemer (Acts 12:1-25)